"""Utility functions for reference frames, vectors, and matrix algebra."""

 def _show_frame(dcm: ndarray, arr: ndarray) -> ndarray:

-Returns the coordinates of a single frame in a target frame specified
+"""Return the coordinates of a single frame in a target frame.

 Parameters